Between ‘That’ and ‘Which’

-Having to choose between that and which is one of those tricky little grammar rules that trips me up constantly as I write.
+Having to choose between that and which is one of those tricky little grammar rules that used to trip me up constantly as I wrote.

 That is used solely in restrictive clauses, meaning it introduces specific, essential information in a sentence.
 As a general rule of thumb, that is usually used in sentences without commas.
 For example:

 The cat that was on the porch slept all day.

 The shoes that she bought yesterday were very expensive.